wangzijoe/git_learn/README.md

 welcome!

-Creating a new branch is quick & simple.
+Creating a new bradfgsdfgsdfgsdfgnch is quick & simple.